-- Parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve attainments. - SEN support will be recorded on an individual plan that will identify a clear set of expected outcomes, which will include stretching and relevant academic and developmental.
-Progress towards these outcomes will be tracked and reviewed termly with the parents through the SEN report which is sent to parents in addition to the pupil's academic report.
-This will specifically comment on SEN targets and progress towards these.
+- Parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve attainments. - SEN support will be recorded on a one-page profile that will identify a clear set of targets, which will include stretching and relevant academic and developmental.
+Progress towards these targets will be tracked and reviewed termly by the SENDCo and sent to parents in addition to the pupil's academic report.
+This will specifically comment on SEN targets and progress towards these. - If progress does not improve, despite the delivery of high-quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
+This will be undertaken with parental permission.

-- If progress does not improve, despite the delivery of high-quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
-This will be undertaken with parental permission. - For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
+For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
 This may result in an Education, Health and Care (EHC) plan being provided and is reviewed by an independent decision-making panel.